tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > [!def]
 > **DIsulfide Bridge**
 > An attraction between two sulphur atoms part of a sulfyhydryl groups ($-\text{SH}$)
+> This kind of bonding only happens to the amino acid Cysteine

 ##### Quaternary Structure
+-

 ### Nucleic Acids